marlonmisra/lane-finding/README.md

 The pipeline I built is relatively robust in normal conditions.
 But in conditions where it's dark, there is rain or snow, or the lanes are curved, the pipeline doesn't perform well.

 Improvements that can be made include:
-* Making use of different color spaces (HLS, HUV, etc.) to better detect lanes
+* Making use of different color spaces (HLS, HUV, etc.) to better detect lanes.
 * Being able to determine the curvature of the lanes if they are not straight.
 * Doing distortion correction on the original images to reverse the impact of different lenses.
 * Removing line segments which have abnormal slopes.